 - Central Equilibrium

 So I get all of this from standing in front of someone and pushing on them?
 Yes, in effect.
 Think of the amount of academic work that it would take to understand the above concepts.
 You can get their much faster just by beginning push hands.
 So I get all of this from standing in front of someone and pushing on them?

 The above list may appear daunting but you can gain these skills from proper pushing hands without even knowing the concepts above exist.
-The martial implications are more obvious but the movements also provide the energy that fuel your health.
-Now, let’s dive into the variety of push hands and help you identify how to let push hands address your goals.
+The martial implications are also more obvious when you are working with a partner.
+Let’s dive into the variety of push hands and help you identify how to let push hands address your goals.